Dilnawaz19/AdventureWorks-Bike-Shop/README.md

 The Objective

-Connect and transform the raw data
+Connect and transform the raw data.
-Build a relational data model
+Build a relational data model.
-Created calculated columns and measures with DAX Design an interactive dashboard to visualize the data.
+Created calculated columns and measures with DAX.
+Design an interactive dashboard to visualize the data.